 4. The Final Step

-Wipe surface thoroughly with mineral spirits to eliminate any residue of remover.
+Wipe surface thoroughly with denatured alcohol to eliminate any residues.

 A beautiful finish begins with sanding...